TheDrone7/shieldbow/docs/api/ClashManager.md

 #### .fetchTeam ()

-Fetch a team participating in a tournament by the team ID.
+Fetch a team participating in a clash tournament by the team ID.